image

 Designing the Azure infrastructure for SAP workloads is a crucial and fundamental step in the migration process.
 SAP systems are complex and demanding, relying on high-speed and high-capacity hardware and networks.

-In this course, we look at the SAP-specific Azure products and features, as well as how generic Azure services can be utilized to architect a high-performance, resilient and secure environment to host SAP workloads.
+In this lesson, we look at the SAP-specific Azure products and features, as well as how generic Azure services can be utilized to architect a high-performance, resilient and secure environment to host SAP workloads.
 Microsoft has been a provider of SAP hosting infrastructure for many years, and as such, offers a range of solutions for hosting very modest landscapes to the biggest in the cloud.

 Learning Objectives